Good Housekeeping: International editions

 Good Housekeeping began to be published in the United Kingdom in 1922.
 William Randolph Hearst appointed Alice Maud Head initially as assistant editor.
-Head rose to be the Managing Director, as well as purportedly being the highest paid woman in Europe.
+Head rose to be the managing director, as well as purportedly being the highest paid woman in Europe.
 As Hearst's deputy, Head would make decisions on his behalf about not just editing, but also buying for him St Donat's Castle, expensive art objects, and three giraffes for his zoo.
 Head remained head until 1939.

-In Latin America, the magazine was known as Buenhogar.
-It was published in the United States and Latin America by Editorial Televisa.
+In Latin America, a Spanish version of the magazine, titled Buenhogar, was published in the United States and Latin America by the Editorial América corporation in Mexico from 1965, under license from the Hearst Corporation.

+In Russia, the magazine was published first as Domashny Ochag ("Good Home, or Hearth"), before changing its name to Novy Ochag ("New Home, or Hearth") sometime in July 2022.
+Published by Independent Media, and described as "a resource for women who take care of their homes, raise children, have successful careers and help others", Novy Ochag recorded a digital readership of 13 million in October 2023.

+Good Housekeeping launched two editions in South Africa in 2011, in English as Good Housekeeping and in Afrikaans as Goeie Huishouding.
+The magazine closed in 2020.